ChuanhuiLiu/ChuanhuiLiu.github.io/_posts/docs/2025-02-06-variational-inference.md

 - **Story infilling**: Outperforms supervised fine-tuning with better BLEU and BERTScore metrics.
 - **Arithmetic reasoning**: Shows a **63% improvement** over PPO fine-tuning in generalization to out-of-distribution problems.
 - **Subjectivity classification**: Achieves **10.9% higher accuracy** than supervised fine-tuning with only 10 labeled examples.
+- **Scalability**: effective sampling from a 6B-parameter LLM, highlighting practical applicability

-### 5.Conclusion and Future Work
+### 5.Contributions and Future Work
-GFlowNet fine-tuning enables LLMs to perform complex inference efficiently, addressing the limitations of existing methods.
+This work provides a principled alternative to maximum-likelihood training and reward maximization, emphasizing distribution matching over point estimates.
+The proposed GFlowNet fine-tuning enables LLMs to perform complex inference efficiently, addressing the limitations of existing methods.

 The authors suggest future directions, including:
 - **Developing universal reasoning models** that generalize across multiple tasks.
 - **Improving knowledge representation** to mitigate hallucinations and biases.
 - **Extending probabilistic programming techniques** to structured reasoning.

-This work highlights a promising direction for making LLMs more **efficient, diverse, and adaptable** in real-world applications.
+For further details, refer to the [ICLR presentation](https://iclr.cc/virtual/2024/oral/19763) or [full text](https://openreview.net/forum?id=Ouj6p4ca60)